cklutz/LockCheck/README.md

 ### Examples

-Two example applications are included: one for .NET Framework 4.8.1+ and one for .NET (8 or newer).
+A standalone tool (`LockCheckTool`) is included and is available for both .NET 8+, and .NET Framework (4.8.1+).
 You can test the functionality as follows:

 * Open/create a file "C:\temp\foo.xlsx" in Microsoft Excel - you can use any other application that actually locks a file, of course.
 * Run the following command:

-       Test.ConsoleApp.exe c:\temp\foo.xlsx
+       LockCheckTool.exe c:\temp\foo.xlsx

-* The ouput should be like
+* The output should something like this

         Process ID        : 1296
         Process Start Time: Saturday, 24th October 2024 16:17:58
         Application Type  : MainWindow
         Application Status: Running
         Application Name  : Microsoft Excel
-        TS Session ID     : 1
+        Session ID        : 1